What is a Holiday Year?

 The Academic Year

-You could also take inspiration from schools and universities, and have your holiday year reset every September.
+You could also take inspiration from schools and universities, and have your holiday entitlement reset every September.

-Pros: Any staff rushing to use up their leave at the end of the holiday year would be doing so in July and August.
+Pros: Any staff rushing to use up their leave at the end of their entitlement year would be doing so in July and August.
 For many businesses these are quieter months anyway, so you might be able to avoid any potential staffing issues.

 Cons: This system might make your finances a little more complicated, as you’ll have to use projected figures on your balance sheet at the start of each financial year.